sta199-fa20-002/website/content/syllabus/index.md

 If there are extenuating circumstances that prevent you from completing an assignment by the stated due date, please let Professor Tackett know as soon as possible.

-**Late work will not be accepted for the quizzes or the final project**
+**Late work will not be accepted for the quizzes or the final project.**

 ### Regrade Requests